About Annalece

 Father and son fought at the Battle of Bunker Hill.
 Father and son died at the Battle of Bunker Hill.
 And David’s other son and grandson assisted with the Meeting House’s construction.

-One night my son called and asked “Hey mom, are we related to any Pulsiphers?” after he learned one line of the Pulsipher family had migrated to Utah.
+One night my son called and asked “Hey mom, are we related to any Pulsiphers?” after he learned one line of the Pulsipher family migrated to Utah.

 The name was familiar.
 I’d seen it plenty of times…Pulsipher…in the family history book gifted by my grandmother many birthdays ago…Pulsipher…scribbled on the lines of family trees and sketched in ancestry documents.